Mario Badescu Facial Spray with Aloe, Sage and Orange Blossom Review

 Review

-Results you may expect from using Mario Badescu Facial Spray with Aloe, Sage and Orange Blossom:
+Does Mario Badescu Facial Spray with Aloe, Sage and Orange Blossom Work?

-Quite moisturizing: Mario Badescu Facial Spray with Aloe, Sage and Orange Blossom has a moisturizing rating of 4.0 out of 10.
+According to CreamScan analysis, Mario Badescu Facial Spray with Aloe, Sage and Orange Blossom is quite moisturizing, with a moisturizing rating of 4.0 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a high humectancy of 7.9 out of 10, primarily due to the high content of Propylene Glycol (est. ≈6.0%).